rushet/experiment/README.md

-# New experiment repo 1
+# New experiment for repo 1